kheller18/data-structures-algorithms/questions/AWS.md

      ![availabity zone and region](../images/aws/availablity_zone_region.png)

 104. What is auto-scaling?
-     + `Auto-scaling`: is a function that allows you to provision and launch new instances whenever there is a demand.
+     + `Auto-scaling`: a function that allows you to provision and launch new instances whenever there is a demand.
 It allows you to automatically increase or decrease resource capacity in relation to the demand.

 105. What is geo-targeting in CloudFront?
-     + `Geo-Targeting`: is a concept where businesses can show personalized content to their audience based on their geographic location without changing the URL.
+     + `Geo-Targeting`: a concept where businesses can show personalized content to their audience based on their geographic location without changing the URL.
 This helps you create customized content for the audience of a specific geographical area, keeping their needs in the forefront.

 106. What are the steps involved in a CloudFormation Solution?
     ![cloudformation solution steps](../images/aws/cloudformation_steps.png)